 The tour offers a unique opportunity to see the Cold War nuclear bomb shelters, bunkers, and tunnels built beneath the Berlin Wall.
 It’s an incredible sight to behold and offers a glimpse into the city’s rich history.
 Remember to buy your travel insurance before embarking on this adventure!

-During the prohibition era in the 1920s, the tunnels are rumored to have been used to transport booze to the United States via Canada, even by the infamous gangster Al Capone
+During the Prohibition era in the 1920s, the tunnels were rumored to have been used to transport booze to the United States via Canada, even by the infamous gangster Al Capone.

-Today, the Tunnels of Moose Jaw are over 100 years old and have become a popular tourist destination.
+Today, the Tunnels of Moose Jaw are over 120 years old and have become a popular tourist destination.
 Private enterprises have created an entertaining balance between fact and fiction, making the tunnels an exciting place to visit.
-Visitors can book a guided tour through the underground passages and tunnels, exploring the fascinating history of this unique city.
+The site now offers three distinct theatrical tours: “The Chicago Connection” (Prohibition era), “Passage to Fortune” (Chinese immigration history), and “Bunker 24” (a Cold War-themed experience).

 Napoli Sotterranea is a fascinating underground city with a long history dating back to ancient times.
 It is located beneath the historic center of Naples, Italy, and is believed to have been used for various purposes such as water storage, waste disposal, and even as a secret passage for early Christians.